 Also read Lawyers’ Suggestions to Avoid Mistakes during Contract Drafting!

 Blake Hardwick, Marketing Manager at Greenberg & Stein, PC

 The first tip I have for those who will be reading and summarizing a case is to gain an understanding of where the case is coming from.
-Where the case comes from can have a big impact on whether or not it is binding on the court you’re practising in, so it’s a very important step to take.
+Where the case comes from can have a big impact on whether or not it is binding on the court you’re practicing in, so it’s a very important step to take.

-6. Top Suggestions for Summarizing Legal Cases
+6. Top Suggestions to Summarise Legal Case

 Robert Bird, a business law professor at Univ. of Connecticut